kushaldas/pym/docs/classes.rst

 .. index:: Class

 Before writing your first class, you should know the syntax.
-We define a class in the following way..
+We define a class in the following way.

 ::